fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 - How to design and train a deep learning caption generation model.
 - How to evaluate a train caption generation model and use it to caption entirely new photographs.

-26.10.1

-Next

-This is the last chapter in the image captioning part.
-In the next part you will discover how to develop neural machine translation models.

-Part IX
-Machine Translation

-331